Denison Mines Corp.(DNN)

 NASDAQ

 Denison Mines Corp.
-(DNN) is trading at $3.23, up 0.94% today (as of May 2026).
+(DNN) is trading at $2.82, down 1.05% today (as of July 2026).
 The stock continues to show pressure below major moving averages, attracting attention from investors looking for Energy growth opportunities.

 Concise, actionable data for investors